pulumi/actions-pulumify/README.md

             PULUMIFY_ROOT: public
     ```

    Feel free to customize  the `PULUMIFY_BUILD` or `PULUMIFY_ROOT` settings as appropriate.
-It's also possible
+This example uses
-   to stand up your stacks in a Pulumi organization using `PULUMIFY_ORGANIZATION`.
+   [Hugo](https://gohugo.io/).
+It's also possible to deploy to a Pulumi organization using `PULUMIFY_ORGANIZATION`.

 After these three steps, the Pulumify GitHub Action will comment on your PRs automatically with URLs to your websites.